FacilityApi/FacilityApi.github.io/docs/spec.md

 ## Service Results

- A service result (or an array of service results) can be used in response fields by methods that perform multiple operations and want to return separate success or failure for each one.
+ A service result can be used in response fields by methods that perform multiple operations and want to return separate success or failure for each one.

  An instance of a service result contains exactly one of the following:

- * **value**: an instance of a (data transfer object)(#data-transfer-objects) (success)
+ * **value**: a value of a [particular type](#fields) (success)
  * **error**: a [service error](#service-errors) (failure)

 ## Error Sets